 Grandparents have a special opportunity to encourage, equip and inspire their grandchildren to follow Jesus.
-In when I was eight my dad got married and I stayed with my new step-mom’s parents.
+In when I was little my dad got married and I stayed with my new step-mom’s parents.
 I was their first grandson (step grand-son) but they treated me like I was their own.
 They showed care for me and shared their love for Jesus with me.
 They bought me an expensive genuine leather Bible when I was eleven that I still have.
 Here is a picture of what they wrote on the front page.

 I remember visiting my grandpa in the Intensive Care Unit at the hospital in the middle of the night – I got in by telling them I am a pastor (I am but I wasn’t his pastor) – and I remember him telling all the nurses who I was and he said he was so proud of me.
-He was released then but not long after that he went to be with Jesus.
+He was released from the hospital then but not long after that he went to be with Jesus.
 My grandma is still alive and while she doesn’t hear very well she says she always prays for me.
 I have been blessed by Christ-following grandparents and now that I am a grandpa to three girls and a boy I want to learn how to be an influential grandparent like Earl and Arles have been.

 Psalm 71:5-8 (NLT)